 Choonghee Dong Thien Haue Church

-Built in 1859 the Choonghee Dong Thien Haue Church located at the crossing of Bamzen & Blackburn Lane.
+Built in 1859 the Choonghee Dong Thien Haue Church located at the crossing of Damzen & Blackburn Lane.
 Choonghee Dong Thien Haue Church is located on the first floor of a shaby building and is extremely difficult to find.

-It houses the idol of Kwan Kun, the Chinese God of the Sea.
+It houses the idol of Kwan Kun, the Chinese God of the Fortune.
 Its quiet likely that the ancient Calcutta Chinese, who reached Calcutta after a rough sea ride, worshiped the God of Sea.

 The Chonghee Dong Thien Haue Church has two rooms housing several idols and artifacts, but sadly it is not well maintained.
 The beautiful Islamic styled mosaic floor has almosrt faded away.